 The Black Clover Season 4 anime will have Asta once again

-Some anime fans may be asking when will the fourth season of the Black Clover anime series come out.
+Some anime fans were probably wondering if the fourth season of the Black Clover anime series would come out in 2021.
 After all, if the third season of Black Clover is delayed due to the SARS-COV-2 coronavirus pandemic for too long, the release date for Black Clover Season 4 will certainly be impacted.

 Another question is whether major filler story arcs will be enough to avoid a major broadcasting break/hiatus.